dottjt/japanese-language-engine/README.md

 - You could think of it as a 'did do' relationship.
 - Instead of navbar fixed, you have
 - Control Panel
-- Will need to reset controlPanelOptions per view)
+- Will need to reset controlPanelOptions when switch between URL routes, so that exercises are left unhampered.

 ## Build Steps